-We recommend that the Colonial School District Board of Education take the following actions to improve governance:
+We recommend the Seaford School District Board of Education take the following actions to improve governance:

-- Update and expand the board policy to add elements specific to the CBCs and internal control responsibilities. - Schedule an annual review of board policies.
+- Establish a comprehensive board policy to include elements specific to the CBCs and internal control responsibilities. - Schedule an annual review of board policies.

-We recommend the Colonial School District Director of Human Resources take the following actions to improve internal controls and consider collaborating with other school districts with similar issues as part of a taskforce to leverage resources within the 19 school districts to address these issues:
+We recommend the Seaford School District Director of Human Resources take the following actions to improve internal controls and consider collaborating with other school districts with similar issues as part of a taskforce to leverage resources within the 19 school districts to address these issues:

-Develop and document clear, consistent, and detailed procedures for the CBC process for employees, student teachers, volunteers, and contractors.
+Develop and document clear, consistent, and detailed procedures for the CBC process for employees, student teachers, volunteers and contractors.
 Policies and procedures should be reviewed and updated periodically or as needed.
+In addition, the district should develop and use a standardized form for documenting suitability determination.